FreeRTOS/FreeRTOS-Kernel/Test/VeriFast/tasks/vTaskSwitchContext/README.md

 Thereby, the main proof using these lemmas gets shorter.
 However, the next section explains why this approach does not eliminate the complexity.

-Note that proofs for forward iteration cannot be reused for backwards iteration but requires separate proofs.
+Note that proofs for forward iteration cannot be reused for backwards iteration.
+Instead the latter requires separate proofs.